Anti-corruption campaign under Xi Jinping: Campaign oversight

 The power of anti-corruption is centralized in the CCP Politburo Standing Committee by undermining the original functions of the local Discipline Inspection Commissions.
 Coordination of anti-corruption efforts in the provinces and state-owned enterprises has been carried out by "central inspection teams" (中央巡视组), which reports to the Central Leading Group for Inspection Work, which, like the CCDI, was also led by Wang Qishan.
 The inspection teams are typically 'stationed' for a few months at the organization they were tasked with overseeing, and are in charge of thorough audits into the conduct of officials and organizational practices.
 The inspection teams send the results of the audits to the CCDI to enact formal investigative procedures such as Shuanggui (the practice of detaining individual party members for investigation).

-The proposed constitutional changes published on February 25 envision the creation of a new anti-graft state agency that merges the Central Commission for Discipline Inspection and various anti-corruption government departments.
-The thus formed National Supervisory Commission will be the highest supervisory body in the country, and will be a cabinet-level organization outranking courts and the office of the prosecutor.
+The proposed constitutional changes published on 25 February 2018 envisioned the creation of a new anti-graft state agency that merges various anti-corruption government departments.
+The thus formed National Supervisory Commission is the highest state supervisory body in the country, and holds same constitutional status as that of the State Council, of the Supreme People's Court, and of the Supreme People's Procuratorate, outranking courts and the office of the prosecutor.
+Effectively functioning as the state arm of the CCDI, the commission covers all public servants, whether or not they're CCP members.
+Additionally under Xi, the resident discipline offices and inspectors have been embedded to cover all central agencies and state ministries.

 Chronology

 Background

 A distribution map of implicated officials (Provincial-Ministerial level and higher) since the 18th National Congress of the Chinese Communist Party.

 Anti-corruption efforts have been on the agenda of successive Chinese leaders, though the effectiveness of these campaigns has varied.
-Since economic reforms began in 1978, political corruption in China has grown significantly.
+Since the reform and opening up began in 1978, political corruption in China has grown significantly.
 The types of offenses vary, though usually they involve trading bribes for political favours, such as local businesses trying to secure large government contracts or subordinates seeking promotions for higher office.

 We should continue to catch "tigers", as well as "flies" when dealing with cases of leading officials in violation of Party discipline and state laws as well as misconduct and corruption problems that directly affect the people's interests.
 All are equal before the law and Party discipline; whoever is involved in a corruption case must be thoroughly and impartially investigated.